PrefectHQ/prefect/docs/host/index.md

     - SQLite
 ---

-# Hosting a Prefect Server
+# Hosting a Prefect server

 After you install Prefect you have a Python SDK client that can communicate with [Prefect Cloud](https://app.prefect.cloud), the platform hosted by Prefect.
 You also have an [API server](/api-ref/) backed by a database and a UI.